Self-Judgment On The Healing Journey

 And so on and so forth.

-While these beliefs may seem like objective evaluations of one’s healing progress, they are actually disempowering self-judgments and, interestingly, they keep us in an unhealed state longer.
+While these beliefs may seem like objective evaluations of one’s healing progress, they are actually disempowering self-judgments and, interestingly, they keeps us feeling stagnated longer.

 But, first, I want to address what healing is, because I think this is fundamental to why people hold onto these attitudes.

-Many people think healing is about “fixing” yourself and it is easy to understand why.
-A person on the healing journey is, after all, trying to heal their wounds, right?
+Many people think healing is about “fixing” yourself and it is easy to understand why: A person on the healing journey is, after all, striving to heal their wounds, aren’t they?

 Don’t get me wrong: this is not about spiritual bypassing or denying that one needs to heal in certain areas.

-Instead, this is about shifting from seeing ourselves as “Defective” to “Someone With Trauma.”
+Instead, this is about shifting from seeing ourselves as fundamentally “Defective” to “Someone With Trauma.”

 Rather than negative self-evaluation, what we actually need is for our inner witness to hold us with deep presence and compassion.
 To understand us in the light of our traumas instead of judge ourselves for them.